sonaliaruk/myntra_product_Analysis_Powerbi/README.md

 * Improve or phase out products with low ratings and low review counts.
 * Focus campaigns on the large number of women’s products, while also encouraging growth in men’s products.
 * Promote the highest-rated brands to attract more customers and build trust.

+This project is a great example of how data-driven insights can enhance product strategy, improve customer targeting, and boost brand engagement for fashion retail platforms like Myntra. 👗📊